-As a Clinical Sexologist I am a trained professional (PhD in Clinical Sexology), with almost twenty five years of experience, specializing in sexual and relationship issues.
+As a Clinical Sexologist I am a trained professional (MA Counseling Psychology, PhD in Clinical Sexology, Board certified by the American Board of Sexology https://americanboardofsexology.org/sexologist/claudia-six/), with thirty years of experience, specializing in sexual and relationship issues.
 This is something I know a lot about, and work with exclusively.
-I offer sex counseling in the San Francisco Bay Area and in Marin, to help people understand and accept themselves as sexual beings and meet their sexual goals.
+I offer sex counseling in the San Francisco Bay Area, to help people understand and accept themselves as sexual beings and meet their sexual goals.
 I work with individuals and couples.
 It is very similar to marriage and couples therapy and has an added focus on sexuality.
 As a Sexologist I am inherently sex-positive and maintain a broad perspective by taking factors such as biological, psychological, sociological, anthropological and historical into consideration when addressing sexual issues.
 I am nonjudgmental, which means that I do not have any preconceptions of what a client’s sexuality “should” look like.

 What is a sex therapist?

 It’s the same thing as a Clinical Sexologist.
 “Sex Therapist” is a term more people are familiar with.

 A Clinical Sexologist is the same as a sex therapist.
 I have advanced training in Counseling Psychology as well as in sexuality.
 I combine the two in my sex therapy practice.

 Clinical Sexologists facilitate clients’ sexual growth by helping them to identify their sexual goals and by offering education, resources, tools and techniques to help them meet those goals and ultimately manage their own sexual growth.
 The sex therapy process entails the following steps:

 - Helping clients to identify where they are, and where they want to be when they finish their work with a psychosexual specialist.

 - Helping clients to identify the factors that allow them to feel safe, and those that prevent them from meeting their sexual goals.